 New management from Buszard

 ABC acquired W & G Buszard, a London bakery chain with 140 shops, including the prestigious Criterion restaurant in Piccadilly, in 1918.
 ABC were attracted to the merger by the strong management team at Buszard.
 Buszard directors, led by Charles Cottier (1869 – 1928) and Frederick Hutter (1876 – 1927), quickly came to dominate the ABC board, with Cottier serving as chairman and Hutter as managing director.

 Cottier was a forceful personality, and under his leadership ABC undertook numerous acquisitions from 1919.
 These were Bertram & Co (railway catering), James Cottle (Liverpool and Manchester restaurants), Cabins, JP Restaurants (with 80 outlets around London), Newberys (shop-fitters), Abford Estates (a large property development) and a controlling interest in W Hill & Sons (29 shops), at a combined cost of just under £500,000.

 Frederick Hutter was described as the “Napoleon” of the London catering trade.
-He came from humble origins, and has began his career as a baker’s assistant.
+He came from humble origins, and had begun his career as a baker’s assistant.

 ABC operated 200 to 250 tea shops and restaurants by 1922.
 The manufacturing site at Camden Town covered over four acres.